Transition from secondary to post-secondary

 Both OLTS and STOMP are primarily web-based courses developed by teams from Queen's University, Loyalist College, and Cambrian College.
 They have been designed to specifically target and address areas that research has shown are problematic for students with disabilities as they make the transition to post-secondary education.
 Almost all of the programs can be completed on-line, where students will develop strategies to be better prepared for post-secondary education, and to better deal with the increased demands of workload, stress management, and self advocacy required at this level.

-The programs are moderated by trained teacher candidates as part of their Alternative Practicum at Queen's Faculty of Education, and supervised by staff at RARC.
-These are pass/resubmit courses, and moderators will provide students with feedback and support regarding their assignments.
+Students are supported by trained teacher candidates as part of their Alternative Practicum at Queen's Faculty of Education, and supervised by staff at RARC.
+These are pass/resubmit courses, and the mentors will provide students with feedback and support regarding their assignments.

 The High School to Post-Secondary Transition